LukeSmithxyz/landchad/content/basic/nginx.md

 file on our computer that we\'ll create will be the main page of our website.

-Lastly, the `location` block is really just telling the server how to look up files, otherwise throw a 404 error.
+The `location` block is really just telling the server how to look up files, otherwise throw a 404 error.
 Location settings are very powerful, but this is all we need them for now.

+Lastly, the `return 301` line redirects anyone connecting to your site to a version of the URL without 'www.'.
+ `$scheme` preserves the URL's http or https status during the redirect.
+Likewise, `$request_uri` preserves the bit of the URL after '.net'. (landchan.net/nginx.html for example.)

 ### Create the directory and index for the site